Discovering that someone you care about has tried to end their life can be a devastating experience. They will need supporting.

 The fact that someone close to you or a loved one has attempted suicide is not your fault.

-Common feelings and reactions after someone attempts suicide
+Supporting someone: Common feelings and reactions after a suicide attempt

 - Anger: How could they do this to us?